Eiko-Tokura/monad-effect/README.md

 ### **Purity**

 Instead of giving up purity and using `IORef` or `TVar` for every state, we allow the possibility of having pure states in the effect modules.
 We also provide two built-in modules: `SModule s` is a module that holds a pure state of type `s`, and `RModule r` is a module that holds a read-only value of type `r`.
 You can use these modules to store pure states and read-only values in the effect system.
+There are also template haskell functions for easily generating modules in `Module.RS.QQ`.

 Let's see a simple example that combines the use of `SModule` and algebraic exceptions: